Risk Management

 (15) Risks related to creation, revision, or repeal of laws

-If new laws and regulations were to be enacted or existing laws were to be revised or repealed due to changes in society or the times, it could affect our business performance or corporate valuation.
+If new laws and regulations were to be enacted or existing laws were to be revised or repealed due to changes in society or the times, it could affect our business performance and corporate valuation.

 To properly respond to establishment of new laws or revision/repeal of existing ones that affect our business activities, we have prepared our own rules and regulations, provide notice through various corporate meetings, company intranet, and other means, and are implementing internal education and training (including e-learning).
 Medium Large